Greenfield Township, Lackawanna County, Pennsylvania

 Greenfield Township is a township in Lackawanna County, Pennsylvania, United States.
 The population was 2,268 at the 2020 census.
 It is one of the five municipalities which comprises the Lakeland School District.
 Township government consists of a board of Supervisors.
 Meetings are held at the township Municipal Hall, which is located at 424 Route 106, just south of Our Mother of Sorrows cemetery on Finch Hill corners.

-Greenfield Township was formed in January 1816 from a northern portion of Abington Township, then located in Luzerne County.
+Greenfield Township was formed in January 1816 from a northern portion of Abington Township, when both were then located in Luzerne County.

 Geography

 According to the United States Census Bureau, the township has a total area of 21.5 sqmi, of which 20.9 sqmi is land and 0.6 sqmi (2.89%) is water.